Merycoidodontoidea: Taxonomy

 Merycoidodontoidea is divided into two families: the Merycoidodontidae (originally known as Oreodontidae) which contains all of the derived taxa, and the Agriochoeridae, which contains the smaller and more basal taxa.
 Together they form the now-extinct suborder Oreodonta.
 Oreodonts may have been distantly related to pigs, hippopotamuses, and the pig-like peccaries.
 Indeed, some scholars place Merycoidodontidae within the pig-related suborder Suina (Suiformes).
 Other scholars place oreodonts closer to camels in the suborder Tylopoda.
 Still, other experts put the oreodonts together with the short-lived cainotheres in the taxonomic suborder Ancodonta comprising these two groups of extinct ancodonts.
 All scholars agree, however, that the oreodont was an early form of even-toed ungulate, belonging to the order Artiodactyla.
 Today, most evidence points towards the oreodonts being tylopods, along with camels, xiphodonts, and protoceratids.

 Over 50 genera of Oreodonta have been described in the paleozoological literature.
 However, oreodonts are widely considered to be taxonomically oversplit, and many of these genera may prove to be synonymous.
-The last researchers to fully review oreodont taxonomy, C. Bertrand Schultz and Charles H. Falkenbach, have been criticized for erecting excessive numbers of genera, based in part on apparent anatomical differences between different specimens that were actually taphonomic deformations due to postburial forces.
+The last researchers to fully review oreodont taxonomy were C. Bertrand Schultz and Charles H. Falkenbach in the 1960s.
+Their work has been criticized for erecting excessive numbers of genera, based in part on apparent anatomical differences between different specimens that were actually taphonomic deformations due to postburial forces.
 Undeformed skulls would be placed in one genus, while skulls crushed from side to side would be placed in a second genus and skulls crushed from front to back would be placed in a third genus.
 Researchers are beginning to restudy oreodonts and synonymize many genera, but as of 2004 only a few groups had been reviewed.

 Natural history

+Reconstructions of various Miocene oreodonts, including Merycochoerus, Promerycochoerus, and Brachycrus.

 This diverse group of stocky prehistoric mammals grazed amid the grasslands, prairies, or savannas of North and Central America throughout much of the Cenozoic era.
 First appearing 48 million years ago (Mya) during the warm Eocene epoch of the Paleogene period, the oreodonts dominated the American landscape 34 to 23 Mya during the dry Oligocene epoch, but they mysteriously disappeared 4 Mya during the colder Pliocene epoch of the late Neogene period.

 Today, fossil jaws and teeth of the Oreodonta are commonly found amid the 'Oreodon beds' (White River Fauna) of the White River badlands in South Dakota, Nebraska, Colorado and Wyoming.
 Many oreodont bones have also been reported at the John Day Fossil Beds National Monument in Oregon.
 Some oreodonts have been found at Agate Fossil Beds National Monument.
 In Oligocene/Miocene Florida, oreodonts are surprisingly rare.
 Instead of the swarms found elsewhere, only six genera of oreodonts are known to have ranged there, and only one, Mesoreodon, is known from a single, good skeleton.

-Lifestyle
+Paleoecology

 The majority of oreodonts are presumed to have lived in herds, as suggested by the thousands of individuals in the various mass mortalities seen in the White River Badlands, Nebraska Oreodont beds, or Chula Vista, California.